-The documentary "Alive Inside," partially funded by The Shelley and Donald Rubin Foundation, followed numerous visionaries in Health Care, including Dan Cohen, director of the nonprofit organization Music & Memory.
+The documentary "Alive Inside," partially funded by The Shelley and Donald Rubin Foundation, followed numerous visionaries in Health Care, including Dan Cohen, the first director of the nonprofit organization Music & Memory.

 Since the film's release and resulting publicity, Music & Memory has expanded its institutional implementation of iPods from 56 nursing homes to over 4000 nursing homes.